20 Things to Do in Death Valley National Park

 How to Get There

-• The walk to the viewpoint is gentle but slightly uphill
+- The walk to the viewpoint is slightly uphill

-• Excellent spot for photography and panoramic views of the badlands
+- Excellent spot for panoramic views of the badlands

 Created by movements in the earth’s crust, Badwater Basin is one of the most well-known sites in Death Valley National Park.
 At 282 feet below sea level, it’s the lowest point in North America.
 In wetter climates, this area would be covered by water but in Death Valley’s dry heat, rainfall evaporates quickly and leaves behind the crusty shapes in the salt flats.